wp-plugins/remote-dashboard-notifications/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Developers, have you ever wanted to ask something to your users?
-Tried to get some feedback about your product?
+Have you ever wanted to ask something to your users?
+Tried to get feedback about your product?
 This plugin will help you do that.

 == Description ==